AlbertWhite/node-service-worker-rabbitmq-db-docker-demo/README.md

 3. Set up rabbitmq with docker
 4. Send an event from the server
 5. Set up the event listener from the worker with docker
 6. Set up db with docker
+   6.5 start the migration for each run
 7. Consume the message and write into a db

-8. Set up github actions for CI, CD
+Improvement:
+config package
+make
+depending in docker-compose
+create a method
+add cucumber test